 The Company executed a fourth amendment to the original lease with the landlord, effective March 2020, which granted a waiver of base rent for April and May of 2020.
-Such abatement totaled \$155,000 and the value of such abatement will be amortized over the remaining term of the lease.
+Such abatement totaled \$155,000 and the value of such abatement was amortized over the remaining term of the lease.
 From April 1, 2022 through October 1, 2027, the Company may buy out the lease for \$15.5 million plus a seller-retained interest in Silver Slipper Casino and Hotel's operations of 3% of net income (as defined) for 10 years following the purchase date.

 Bronco Billy's / Chamonix Lease through January 2035 and Option to Purchase.
 Bronco Billy's leases certain parking lots and buildings, including a portion of the hotel and casino, under a long-term lease.
 The lease term includes six renewal options in three-year increments to 2035.
-In May 2019, Bronco Billy's exercised its second renewal option to extend the lease term through January 31, 2023 and currently pays \$32,500 per month in rent.
-The lease also contains a \$7.6 million purchase option exercisable at any time during the lease term, or as extended, and a right of first refusal on any sale of the property.
+The Company considers the renewal options reasonably certain of being exercised through January of 2026, with current annual lease payments of \$0.4 million.
+The lease contains a \$7.6 million purchase option exercisable at any time during the lease term, or as extended, and a right of first refusal on any sale of the property.